MuhammadGhufroon/MuhammadGhufroon/README.md

 - 👋 Hi, I’m @MuhammadGhufroon
-- 👀 I’m interested in Programming AI
+- 👀 I’m interested in Robotic and AI
 - 🌱 I’m currently learning Machine learning and AI
 - 💞️ I’m looking to collaborate on All People
-- 📫 How to reach me chat me
+- 📫 How to reach me is only chat me

 <!---
 MuhammadGhufroon/MuhammadGhufroon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.